FintanMi/guitar-hub/README.md

 ### Site wide

   * Navigation Menu
-    * Contains the links to the Home, Electric, Acoustic, Bass and Gallery pages and will be responsive on all devices
+    * Contains the links to the Home, Electric, Acoustic, Bass and Gallery pages and will be responsive on all devices.
-    * Users will be able to navigate easily between pages on different sized devices
+    * Users will be able to navigate easily between pages on different sized devices.
+    * The links display a horizontal line underneath them when the cursor hovers over them.

 ![Navigation Menu](docs/readme_images/navbar.JPG)

   * Footer
     * This section of the website contains the social media, email and phone information.
 The social media icons are clickable and will bring the user to a new tab.
 These icons are accessible to visually impaired users by implementing the use of aria-labels.
+    * The background of the social media icons become animated and change colour when the cursor hovers over them.
+    * The phone number and email address become bold when hovered over.
+    * When the phone number and email address are clicked they bring up a pop up box that allows the user to phone or email Guitar Hub.

 ![Footer](docs/readme_images/footer.JPG)